AlightSoulmate/ucuan.cc/content/posts/how-I-built-my-website.md

 # P.S.

-Before, I used github pages for deployment, so I need to create an empty `.nojekyll` file in the project root to disable GitHub Pages' default Jekyll processing and ensure the site is deployed as plain static assets.
+Before, I used GitHub Pages for deployment, so I need to create an empty `.nojekyll` file in the project root to disable GitHub Pages' default Jekyll processing and ensure the site is deployed as plain static assets.
 No such demand when using Cloudflare Page.
-If you plan to deploy the website using github pages, please refer to [the Github Pages Docs](https://docs.github.com/en/pages).
+If you plan to deploy the website using GitHub Pages, please refer to [the Github Pages Docs](https://docs.github.com/en/pages).